Join the ADA Foundation in our efforts to improve the public’s oral health.

 Give Kids A Smile®

-Learn how to help underserved kids in your community through Give Kids A Smile.
-Read more below.
+Learn tips and tricks for how to help more underserved kids in your community through Give Kids A Smile.
+Explore the GKAS Program Planning Toolbox.

 Give Kids A Smile would not be possible without support from our sponsors.
 Thank you!
 View our sponsors.

 Through the ADA Foundation's Give Kids A Smile program, launched nationally by the American Dental Association in 2003, more than 5.5 million underserved children have received free oral health services.
 These free services are provided by volunteers including approximately 10,000 dentists annually, along with 30,000 other dental team members.
 Read about the history of GKAS, or make a donation.